 - 1. Remove any bottles stored on the rack. - 2.
-Grasp the end of the rack and gently slide it out until it stops.
+Grasp the end of the rack and gently slide it out until it stops. - The release levers are located on the inside of the rack rails.
 Press the left rack release lever down.
 At the same time, lift the matching right rack release lever up.
 Pull the rack out until it is free of the tracks and the cabinet.